-- (a) No person may operate an aircraft unless it is equipped with a ground proximity warning system, if the aircraft has: - (1) For aeroplanes, a maximum takeoff mass in excess of 5,700 kg. - (2) For helicopters engaged in IFR operations- - (i) A maximum takeoff mass in excess of 3,175 kg; or

-25 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016

-26 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016

-27 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016
+- (a) No person may operate an aircraft unless it is equipped with a ground proximity warning system, if the aircraft has: - (1) For aeroplanes, a maximum takeoff mass in excess of 5,700 kg. - (2) For helicopters engaged in IFR operations-45 - (i) A maximum takeoff mass in excess of 3,175 kg; or - (ii) A maximum passenger configuration in excess of 9 seats. - (b) A ground proximity warning system shall provide automatically a timely and distinctive warning to the flight crew when the aircraft is in potentially hazardous proximity to the earth's surface;46 - (c) The installed ground proximity warning system shall include a forward looking terrain avoidance function which provides warning of unsafe terrain clearance; - 42 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 43 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 44 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 45 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 46 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016

-- (ii) A maximum passenger configuration in excess of 9 seats. - (b) A ground proximity warning system shall provide automatically a timely and distinctive warning to the flight crew when the aircraft is in potentially hazardous proximity to the earth's surface;28 - (c) The installed ground proximity warning system shall include a forward looking terrain avoidance function which provides warning of unsafe terrain clearance; - (d) The ground proximity warning system must automatically provide by means of aural signals, which may be supplemented by visual signals, and distinctive warning to the flight crew of when the aeroplane is in potentially hazardous proximity to the earth's surface, including: - (1) Excessive descent rate; - (2) Excessive terrain closure rate; - (3) Excessive altitude loss after takeoff or go-around; - (4) Unsafe terrain clearance while not in landing configuration: - (i) Gear not locked down; - (ii) Flaps not in landing position. - (5) Excessive descent below the instrument glide path.
+- (d) The ground proximity warning system must automatically provide by means of aural signals, which may be supplemented by visual signals, and distinctive warning to the flight crew of when the aeroplane is in potentially hazardous proximity to the earth's surface, including: - (1) Excessive descent rate; - (2) Excessive terrain closure rate; - (3) Excessive altitude loss after takeoff or go-around; - (4) Unsafe terrain clearance while not in landing configuration: - (i) Gear not locked down; - (ii) Flaps not in landing position. - (5) Excessive descent below the instrument glide path.

-6.080 AIRBORNE COLLISION AVOIDANCE SYSTEM (ACAS)
+6.080 AIRBORNE COLLISION AVOIDANCE SYSTEM (ACAS)47